childsb/git-tools/README.md

 Options:
- -g, --golang   	clones this project into the proper golang path -o, --org   	 	uses specified org instead of trying to discover it from the git path. (only for golang) -r, --repo_host  	git repo host (defaults to github.com) -a, --add_alias      add the alias 'pu' to git which allows auto updating a forked repo with 'git pu' -u, --update		update a forked repo after cloning to match the upstream.
+ -g, --golang   	clones this project into the proper golang path -o, --org   	 	uses specified org instead of trying to discover it from the git path. (only for golang) -r, --repo_host	git repo host, defaults to github.com. (only for golang) -a, --add_alias	add the alias 'pu' to git which allows auto updating a forked repo with 'git pu' -u, --update		update a forked repo after cloning to match the upstream.
  -h, --help   		show this message

 Parts of a golang project path look like: